illusorier/123/CSS/VFM.md

 Boxes in the normal flow belong to a formatting context, which in CSS 2.2 may be table, block or inline.

 In future levels of CSS, other types of formatting context will be introduced.

+## Block formatting contexts

+In a BFC, each box's left outer edge touches the left edge of the containing block.

 ## Inline formatting contexts